 The Museum of Fine Arts is located in this district along with Old City Hall and plaza as well as many of the city’s finest restaurants.
 Excellent shopping is also available here including a major department store chain.

-The National Museum of Natural Science with its attractive botanical gardens is located in the north-central section of the city.
+The Museum of Natural Science with its attractive botanical gardens is located in the north-central section of the city.
 This is also the main shopping area of the city where a selection of shops and department stores can be found.

 This historic building is as imposing as it is beautiful.
 Old City hall decorates one side of an attractive public square where civic functions often take place.
 Now the environmental office the building is looked upon as one of the most beautiful in Taiwan, China.